simark/documentation/en/User/Save_your_first_article.md

 ### Above all else

 To use a smartphone application, you have to enable RSS feeds from the settings panel of wallabag.
-Then some information will be displayed, like your security tokken.
+Then some information will be displayed, like your security token.
 Read the chapter on RSS feeds for more information.

 ### Android